Intro screen from Arc Browser during installation with the text “Meet the internet, again” on a blue and purple background.

 • Content creators and SEO work

-• People who work project-based in the browser
+• People who manage project-based work in the browser

-In the US, Arc makes particular sense for users already comfortable with tools like Notion, Figma, or VS Code.
+In a U.S. context, Arc makes the most sense for users already comfortable with tools like Notion, Figma, or VS Code.

 Performance, privacy, and security

-Arc Browser is built on Chromium and therefore inherits both strengths and weaknesses.
+Arc Browser is built on Chromium and therefore inherits both its strengths and weaknesses.
 Performance is strong and pages load quickly.
-In our tests, resource usage felt slightly lower than Chrome, but still higher than, for example, Firefox.
+Resource usage felt slightly lower than Chrome in our testing, but still higher than, for example, Firefox.

 On privacy, Arc sits somewhere in the middle.
 It doesn’t emphasize privacy as much as Brave or Firefox, but it’s also not as data-hungry as Chrome.